MonkeyAndres/MonkeyAndres.github.io/_posts/2021-11-11-advice-on-how-to-choose-your-career-path.md

 ## Talents

 Talents are the set of skills that you do great without even noticing and with no effort or previous practice.
-The special thing about talent is that most times it manifests when we're young and we don't notice it.
+The special thing about talent is that most times it manifests when we're young, and we don't notice it.

 Do you remember something you did better than your colleagues when you were 6 or 7?
-Maybe you run the fastest or you were good with handcrafts, those are clear examples of talents.
+Maybe you run the fastest, or you were good with handcrafts, those are clear examples of talents.

 If you don't remember anything you were good at when you were younger, don't worry because everyone is talented at something, you only have to find your thing.